 Guidance for your career

 You will have access to a Student Pathways Advisor (SPA) who will work with you one-on-one to help you reach your education goals and to advise you on future pathways.
-You will also have the opportunity to participate in a work experience program during the year.
+Additionally, you will participate in a work experience program during the year.
 Careers counselling will be an integral part of the program.

-After an initial meeting, we will tailor the most suitable course and pathway for each individual student.
+After an initial meeting, we will tailor the most suitable course and pathway for you.